binDongKim/javascript-itself/README.md

 ## "this" in ES6 Arrow functions

 >The __this__ value (internally) is not actually bound to the arrow function.
 Normal functions in JavaScript bind their own __this__ value, however the __this__ value used in arrow functions is actually fetched lexically from the scope it sits inside.
-It has no __this__, so when you use this you’re talking to the outer scope.
+It has no __this__, so when you use this you’re talking to the outer scope. *MOST IMPORTANTLY*, __this__ in arraw functions only sets once, which means it's pretty static and it never changes.

 ***